Otto Wagner: Early projects, and the First Villa Wagner (1880s)

 Two more of his buildings appeared on the boulevards of Vienna.
 The first, completed in 1887, was a six-story apartment building on Universitätsstrase, which had a rigorous vertical facade divided by ornamental pilasters, divided horizontally by a very ornate wrought iron balcony on the first floor and a sculpted cornice beneath the roof, dividing the facade into three distinct parts.
 The second was the Zum Anker building on Spiegelgasse, and the Graben, the historic boulevard in the heart of the city.
 This building, completed in 1894, combined apartments on the upper floors, and stores on the street level, bearing large display windows.
 On top was another glass structure, like a small temple, which contained a photography studio.
 It was another notable example of Wagner skillfully adapting the design of the building to its practical functions.

+Wagner always fought against the idea of historicism which helped Vienna of that time to sway over and come up to its notable architectural achievement, the Ringstrasse Boulevard.
+He had a chance to deliver a speech at Academy of Fine Arts in 1894, where he said that, "The realism of our time must penetrate the work of art."